alf-arv/live-radio-web-app/README.md

 ## 🚀 Features

-- Synchronized playback across devices and browsers, just like if it was live
+- Synchronized playback across devices and browsers
 - Lightweight and fully static (no backend deployment needed!)
+- Supports songs & playlist on a remote location
+- Pre-loads the next track, to eliminate buffering in between songs
-- Smooth track transitions with blurred background fade
+- Smooth track transitions and with fading animations
-- Controls for volume + animated progress indicators
+- GUI controls for volume / mute + animated progress indicators
 - JSON-based playlist (includes metadata generation tool, see below)

 ## 📸 Screenshots